The Thirteen Days of Halloween, Part 3:

-Mind you, Charleston being an old city, and being Southern, has quite a gaggle of ghosts—far more than I could ever chronicle in Dixie Spirits, much less here.
-So I will briefly highlight I few that I recall I here.
-First off, just a few houses down from my Uncle Bob’s old home on the South Battery, facing Charleston harbor, is the Battery Carriage House Inn.
+Mind you, Charleston being an old city, and being Southern, it has quite a gaggle of ghosts—far more than I could ever chronicle in Dixie Spirits, much less here.
+So I will only highlight a few of its most singular spirits here.
+First off, just a few houses down from my Uncle’s old home on the South Battery, facing Charleston harbor, is the Battery Carriage House Inn.
 Like all the grand and gracious homes lining the Battery, it is a large place with a courtyard leading to the carriage house in the back—the actual bed and breakfast.
-And like most of the homes lining the battery, the place has a gaggle of ghosts attached to it.
+And like most of the homes lining the battery, the place has a brace of ghosts–and ghost stories–attached to it.

 Located at 20 South Battery, it offers a cozy place to stay while visiting, plus the added bonus of one or two friendly ghosts, who may or may not show up to keep you on your toes.
 There is the Gentleman Ghost, who from the accounts of past visitors, has a certain affection for the ladies; then there is the Headless Torso, thought to be a victim of the Yankee bombardment of the city during the Civil War; and then there is the unnamed female ghost who resides in Room 9 who was photographed by one hotel guest.
 All in all, a very interesting place to stay.

-Then there is the Old Jail, an old gothic looking structure that in its day not only housed murderers and other criminals, but runaway slaves and Yankee prisoners—many of whom still abide there.
+Then there is the Old Jail, that old gothic looking structure that in its day not only housed murderers and other criminals, but runaway slaves and Yankee prisoners—many of whose restless spirits still abide there.
 Tour guides report heavy objects moving on their own inside, “shadow people” have been reportedly sighted there, plus the ghost of one notorious murderess—Lavinia Fisher—who haunts the cavernous prison dressed in her wedding gown.

-While Halloween is a good time to visit it really doesn’t matter as far as the spirits are concerned; they’ll still be there whenever you go.
+While Halloween is a fine time to visit Charleston, it really don’t make no never mind to the city’s restless dead.
+As far as the spirits are concerned; they’ll still be there whatever time of the year you go.